Making Search Meaningful-The Pitfalls of Multi-Meaning Keywords

-At their core, search engines are internet encyclopedias that allow users to find and filter out relevant information.
-With any given search engine, it takes users some skill to find exactly what they are looking for.
+At their core, search engines are internet encyclopedias allowing users to find and filter out relevant information.
+With any given search engine, it takes users skill to find exactly what they are looking for.
 Users must understand how a search engine works and how search queries are interpreted.

 As a further example, Merriam-Webster defines the word “polish” in a myriad of ways: